a378ec99/bcn/README.md

 # bcn
 **Blind Compressive Normalization**

-The algorithm recovers bias from a matrix of measurements without requiring quantitative standards.
-Estimation of dependencies that are leveraged to recover the bias is based on detectable redundancies in the data alone.
+The algorithm recovers bias from a high-throughput database without the use of prior information.
+Instead, detectable redundancies in the form of dependencies between samples and features are leveraged.

 **Dependencies**